-The process of marching forward from a cell along the depth direction t tries to find a new cell that has a possibility of intersecting the implicit surface by verifying the condition $0 \in f(\hat{\mathbf{x}})$ .
+The process of marching forward from a cell along the depth direction t tries to find a new cell, at the same level of subdivision of the original cell, that has a possibility of intersecting the implicit surface by verifying the condition $0 \in f(\hat{\mathbf{x}})$ .
 The process is invoked when the starting cell has been determined not to verify the same condition.
 The reason for having this scanning in depth is because cells that do not intersect with the surface must be discarded.
 Only cells that verify $0 \in f(\hat{\mathbf{x}})$ are allowed into the priority queue for further processing.
 Figure 3 shows an example of this marching process.
 The scanning is performed by following a depth-first ordering relative to the tree that results from subdividing in t.
 The scanning sequence skips over the children of cells for which $0 \notin f(\hat{\mathbf{x}})$ .
 The possibility of scanning in breadth-first order, by marching along all the cells at the same level of subdivision, is not recommended because in deeply subdivided trees a very high number of cells would have to be tested.